-Similarly, my first husband died from hemorrhagic pneumonia in 1985, probably the result of a virus.
+Similarly, my first husband died from haemorrhagic pneumonia, the result of a virus.
 Both Lilian and I were left with two young children to rear.
 Both re-married.
 Like me, she mostly wore purple and also in common was our love of amethysts.

 I’ve spent thousands of hours, since 2005, on researching my family.
 People often ask “how do you know it’s true?” and “where did you find it all?”
-Well, the simple answer is that I don’t know it all to be true…some links are accepted on the evidence available from rigorous one-name studies and original parish records (much easier when the names are uncommon)…and many more are shown to be true through the documentation I have unearthed from marriage certificates, wills and other documentation.
+Well, the simple answer is that I don’t know it all to be true…some links are accepted on the evidence available from rigorous one-name studies and original parish records (much easier when the names are uncommon)…and many more are shown to be true through copies of marriage certificates, wills and other documentation.
 In many cases, the “truth” is based on a combination of evidence from parish records, census, birth, marriage and death certificates, property deals and wills.
 Together, they allowed me to piece together the families and build up a picture of my ancestors and their lives.

 However, mistakes can be made.
-The details that are printed in this web site do not contain my research notes, of which I have over 1000 pages.
-Where links are uncertain that is noted down in my research notes, but of course, in this web site such “unproven” are not identified…so if you find a link that you think is your family, please check it for yourself.
-When I discover that a link is definitely not viable, I edit the website accordingly, so some minor changes have been made over the last couple of years.
+The details that are printed in this web site do not contain my research notes, of which I have thousands of pages.
+Where links are uncertain, that is noted down in my research notes, but of course, in this web site such “unproven” are not identified…so if you find a link that you think is your family, please check it for yourself.
+When I discover that a link is definitely not viable, I edit the website accordingly, so some changes have been made over the past years.
 I try to keep the website up to date but I consider the project always to be a “work in progress”.